 When patients book appointments online, you can require them to select a primary reason for their visit (see Requiring patients to select an appointment reason (presenting issue) when eBooking).

 You can also create presenting issues that are used only internally.
-For each presenting issues, you can configure which encounter template and Qnaire they automatically load or send to the patient to make your encounters more efficient.
+For each presenting issue, you can configure which encounter template and Qnaire they automatically load or send to the patient to make your encounters more efficient.

 💡 Tip: Do not duplicate presenting issues and appointment types.
 For example, if you have a “Consultation” appointment type, do not also create a presenting issue with the same name.
 Name them differently.